Bada Bagh consists of – Royal Cenotaphs, Garden, and Lake

 There was a surreal feeling at Bada Bagh, even though it was crowded with tourists.

-Bada Bagh is about 6 km’s from city on way to Lodurva Jain Temple and is one of the places to visit in Jaisalmer.
+Bada Bagh is about 6 km’s from the city on way to Lodurva Jain Temple and is one of the places to visit in Jaisalmer.
 Other tourist attractions are the famous Jaisalmer Fort.
 And abandoned & cursed villages of Kuldhara spread across the city outskirts.

 Recommend you to read following Places to visit in Rajasthan.